opiter09/Fossil-Fighters-Champions-Randomizer/README.md

   Machai.
 All you need to do to change this is edit the text input, making sure to use the vivosaurs' line numbers in "ffc_vivoNames.txt"/"ffc_vivoNames_j.txt" [1], and separating each by a comma and any number of spaces.
 Also, all entries after the 25th will be ignored
+- Related to this, setting "PGV's in Teams" to "Yes" will allow the Post-Game Vivos to appear in randomized enemy teams (if that feature is enabled).
+Otherwise, they will not show up anywhere
 - The custom starters will use up to 5 values, for Aeros, Toba, Tsintao, Dimetro, and Tricera, in that order.
 These values can be from 1 to 210, except Tricera--the legendaries don't have fossils in FFC, so if you pick a number above 149 Tricera will turn into Dikelo